Celaeno (star): Properties

 16 Tauri is a blue-white B-type subgiant with an apparent magnitude of +5.45.
 It is approximately 430 light years from the Sun; about the same distance as the Pleiades.
 The interstellar extinction of this star is fairly small at 0.05 magnitudes.
 The projected rotational velocity of the equator is 185 km/s.
 It is over four times the radius of the Sun and has a surface temperature of 12,800 K.

 Nomenclature

 16 Tauri is the star's Flamsteed designation.

 It bore the traditional named Celaeno (or Celeno) and was called the "Lost Pleiad" by Theon the Younger.
 Celaeno was one of the Pleiades sisters in Greek mythology.
+Could be related to kel anus (“black ring”).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Celaeno for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.